Skateboarding Makes Afghan Girls Feel Free

 “Before coming here I didn’t know about the skaters,” Nelofar says.
 “I heard on television about the skiing, but not the skates!”
 Encouraged by her aunt, she came down to the Skateistan school to check out the skaters for herself.
 “I was wondering how they could come down from the big ramp and not fall on the ground and was thinking they would have something on their feet to keep their body on the skateboard.
 It was very amazing.”
 She can’t stop smiling as she talks.

-Now, 18 months later, Nelofar isn’t just a shit-hot skater – she also works for Skateistan, specialising in student administration and media, and is studying to be a doctor.
+Now, 18 months later, Nelofar isn’t just a shit-hot skater—she also works for Skateistan, specializing in student administration and media, and is studying to be a doctor.

 Beneath the smiles, however, there is also struggle.
 Outside the Skateistan cocoon, the concept of girls playing sport continues to cause friction among Afghan people.
 Out in the open air, women are still stifled by the past.
 Nelofar recounts a story that occurred only days previous to our conversation.
 “Two days ago I was running in the street and wanted to join in a running race.
-We ran about 10km but there was one person on the other side of the street who tried to disturb us.
+We ran about ten kilometers but there was one person on the other side of the street who tried to disturb us.
 We decided to do the running inside Skateistan instead.
-In the outside areas it is very difficult – it’s impossible for girls to do any sport.”
+In the outside areas it is very difficult—it’s impossible for girls to do any sport.”

-“Disturbed” is – regardless of Nelofar’s English – exactly the right word to describe this interruption of self-development.
-Many of the kids who seek refuge at Skateistan come from disadvantaged backgrounds, often street-working from a young age, like 10-year-old student Mursal, who speaks to me from Kabul.
+“Disturbed” is—regardless of Nelofar’s English—exactly the right word to describe this interruption of self-development.
+Many of the kids who seek refuge at Skateistan come from disadvantaged backgrounds, often street-working from a young age, like ten-year-old student Mursal, who speaks to me from Kabul.

 But it does feel like perceptions are slowly changing.
 For starters, Nelofar’s father and brothers are fully in support of her skateboarding.
 “They like my skateboarding,” she grins.
 “They encourage me.
 They know everybody has rights.”
 Mursal is also fortunate enough to have a supportive family background.
 “They think it is good for me,” she says.
 “That’s why they are sending me to Skateistan.”